Sp-cd-prep/DOM-Notes/Readme.md

    console.log(today);
    ```

-These `set` methods allow you to change specific date and time components within a `Date` object, making it easy to update and manipulate individual parts of a date without affecting other components.

-**Event Handlers and Event Bubbling/Capturing**

 **Event Handlers:**
 Event handlers in JavaScript are functions that can be attached to HTML elements to specify what should happen when an event occurs.
 Events can be triggered by various interactions, such as clicking a button, moving the mouse, submitting a form, and more.